 - Xcode 8.3

 - An Apple ID.
-You can create this at https://appleid.apple.com if you don't have one already.
-This is necessary for installing and signing into Xcode.
+If you don't have an Apple ID already you can create a new one at https://appleid.apple.com.
+It's necessary yo have an Apple ID for installing and signing into Xcode.

 Download Visual Studio for Mac from https://www.visualstudio.com/

-Once the installer package is downloaded, click on the VisualStudioInstaller.dmg file to mount the installer and then run it by double-clicking on the logo, as illustrated below:
+Once the installer package is downloaded, click the VisualStudioInstaller.dmg file to mount the installer and then run it by double-clicking the logo, as illustrated by the following image:

-You might be prompted with an alert dialog similar to the image below.
+You might be prompted with an alert dialog similar to the following image.
 In this case, click Open:

-The installer will inspect your system to verify which components need to be installed or updated:
+The installer inspects your system to verify which components need to be installed or updated:

-The installer will present a list of required components that are missing and that need to be downloaded and installed.
+The installer presents a list of required components that are missing and that need to be downloaded and installed.
 Select the products you wish to download here:

 This installation screen displays the version and size of each individual component.
-You can click on each component to display a list of dependencies for that component (for Android), see additional packages that it will download (for .NET Core), and view any additional applications required (for iOS and macOS):
+You can click each component to display a list of dependencies for that component (for Android), see additional packages that it downloads (for .NET Core), or view any additional applications required (for iOS and macOS):

 Once you are happy with your selection, select the Install and Update button to start the installation process.

-The installer will start the download and install process of the selected items:
+The installer starts the download and install process of the selected items: